jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### OP 12 Consolidated ICA dividend derived with imputation credit
 Credit
-(1) A consolidated imputation group has an imputation credit for the amount of an imputation credit attached to a dividend derived by a group company.
+(1) A consolidated imputation group has an imputation credit for the amount of an imputation credit attached to a dividend derived by a group company that is not a local authority.
 Table reference
 (2) The imputation credit in subsection (1) is referred to in table O19: imputation credits of consolidated imputation groups, row 7 (dividend derived with imputation credit).
 Credit date